-- The use is reasonable; - There is no incremental cost to the Company or such cost is minimal; - The use does not result in any illegal activity; - The use does not harm the business or reputation of the Company or any individual associated with the Company; - The use does not involve downloading, creating, storing or sending content that others might find offensive; and - The use does not involve storing or maintaining any undisclosed and unapproved personally identifiable information.
+- The use is reasonable: - There is no incremental cost to the Company or such cost is minimal; - The use does not result in any illegal activity; - The use does not harm the business or reputation of the Company or any individual associated with the Company;

+- The use does not involve downloading, creating, storing or sending content that others might find offensive; and - The use does not involve storing or maintaining any undisclosed and unapproved personally identifiable information.

-- Personal use of Company assets should be incidental and must not have an adverse effect on the Company, your productivity or the work environment. - Report any suspicions you may have concerning theft, embezzlement or misappropriation of any Company assets.
+- Personal use of Company assets should be incidental and must not have an adverse effect on the Company, your productivity or the work environment. - Report any suspicions you may have concerning theft, embezzlement or misappropriation of any Company assets to your supervisor, ETRN Corporate Compliance, a member of the Compliance Network or your Human Resources representative.